 7.3.2.
 The following action point numbers based on foraging birds are proposed as a starting point for this process.
 As more years of data are collected with the benefit of binoculars then these action points will be adjusted accordingly.

-7.3.3.
-The graphs below show the average daily foraging bird numbers by species for the 2012 and 2013 operating year.
-Foraging bird numbers can be highly variable during the juvenile fish outmigration.
-The high foraging gull numbers, tern numbers and cormorant numbers for these two years were 72, 37 and 9, respectively.

 a.
 Action point Gulls = 86.

 b.
 Action point Terns = 43.